 I’m wishing we could sit down together and enjoy a sliver.
 Well, maybe just a bit more than a sliver – Bon Appétit!

-Café Tips for making this Easy Spice Cake with Maple Glaze
+Café Tips for making this Fall Spice Cake with Maple Glaze

-- The recipe calls for regular yogurt.
+- This spice cake recipe calls for regular yogurt.
 Greek yogurt can be substituted by using 1/4 cup Greek yogurt and 1/2 cup milk.

 - Use real maple syrup for the glaze.
 It’s a super simple glaze and you really want the ingredients to shine.

-- Don’t under bake this cake.
+- Don’t underbake this spice cake.
 The center should feel fairly firm and spring back when gently touched.
 You can also check for doneness with a toothpick.
 Just insert it in the center of the cake, it should come back clean or with just a few crumbs.
 If it has wet batter clinging to it, give the cake a few more minutes in the oven.

 P.S.
 We had some friends over for dinner who watch their gluten intake.
-I made the cake for them with 1 cup almond flour and 1/2 cup all purpose flour.
+I made this spice cake for them with 1 cup almond flour and 1/2 cup all-purpose flour.
 It was fantastic!

-And if you want to make it gluten free, you can use 1¾ cup almond flour and ¼ cup King Arthur Gluten Free Flour.
+If you want to make it gluten-free, you can use 1¾ cup almond flour and ¼ cup King Arthur Gluten-Free Flour.

 - For the cake: